 Have you ever been to a presentation where there were so many colours on one slide that you didn’t know where to pay attention to?
-Or the text blended into the background and were too hard to read?
+Or the text blended into the background and was too hard to read?
 The choice of colours is one of the most important decisions you need to make when you start designing a presentation, and it can either help or hinder the effective delivery of your message.

 In most cases, your organisation will supply a template or a style guide, which has all the colours you can use specified.
 This is helpful as it narrows down your options, but you still need to consider a few aspects when selecting and matching colours from the template.